 What is more, Ryohin Keikaku implements due diligence process in the supply chain including the upstream where raw materials are procured.

 As one of the main materials for its apparel products, cotton is sourced from many places around the world including India, Turkey, the United States, and China.
-All cotton and yarn used by MUJI have obtained international organic certification confirmed by a third-party organization.
+The organic cotton and yarn used by MUJI have obtained organic certification confirmed by a third-party organization.
 This certification is conditional on the compliance with labor conditions stipulated by the International Labor Organization (ILO).

 For other major primary raw materials (wool, down, linen, and wood), we would use those materials that can be traced back to the production area as much as possible, and above all, our product development team would actually visit the production areas to check with our own eyes the conditions of collection/cultivation sites of major raw materials and the lives of producers.

 What is more, based on reports by media/NGOs, Ryohin Keikaku has conducted enhanced due diligence not only against primary suppliers but also against the producers of raw materials.
 In line with the guidance issued by international organizations and governments, we commissioned an independent audit organization to conduct onsite audits.
 The results confirmed that at this point, there is no significant problem identified except for those issues that can be corrected by factories taking actions on their own to make improvements.
 Going forward, in order to prevent human rights abuses in the supply chain, Ryohin Keikaku will engage with other companies in our supply chain to further improve the working environment, and will continue to carefully gather information and appropriately implement due diligence and any other measures.